 B. Problem Statement

 In a region of interest, each vehicle equipped with amount of sensors which continuously sense the surrounding environment as it passes.
-However, at a specific moment, if all vehicles within a same road segment are involved in crowd-sensing, it will lead to overlap coverage.
-Thus it is highly demand to select an appropriate set to finish the crowd-sensing tasks and ensure the quality of crowd-sensing.
+However, at a specific moment, if all vehicles on a same road segment are involved in crowd-sensing, it will lead to overlapped coverage.
+Thus it is highly demanded to select an appropriate set to finish the crowd-sensing tasks and ensure the quality of crowd-sensing.
 Based on the system model, we are ready to formally define the problem of optimal selection of vehicle (SV) for maximizing the spatial-temporal coverage with SR budget constraint.

 Definition 3: SV Problem (SVP) is to determine a set of vehicle under the budget constraint Cmax with the objective of maximizing the spatial-temporal coverage.